pthomaslab/GillespieClockModel.jl/README.md

-# clockmodel
+# GillespieClockModel.jl
-Stochastic simulation of cyanobacterial circadian clock dynamics in random light enviroments
+Stochastic simulation of cyanobacterial circadian clock dynamics in random light environments

-The script implements a mass-action adaptation of the model in Chew et al. Nature Communications 9: 3004 (2018).
-Light inputs are assumed to modulate phosphorylation rate.
-Mass action reaction network with piece-wise constant light inputs is read from file and then simulated using Gillespie-type stochastic simulation.
+The code implements a mass-action adaptation of the model in Chew et al. Nature Communications 9: 3004 (2018).
+Light inputs are assumed to modulate the phosphorylation rate.
+A mass action-reaction model with piece-wise constant light inputs is read from a file and simulated using Gillespie-type stochastic simulation.

 ## Light inputs